jessegmeyerlab/proteomics-tutorial/manuscript.md

 ### Structural techniques
+Several proteomics methods have been developed to reveal protein structure information for simple and complex systems.

-1. XL-MS (Cross-linking mass spectrometry)
+#### XL-MS (Cross-linking mass spectrometry)
 XL-MS is an emerging technology for the field of proteomics.
 It can be used to determine changes in protein-protein interactions.
 XL-MS covalently locks interacting proteins together to preserve interactions and proximity during MS analysis.